DrLex0/print3d-adjustable-glass-bed-bracket/README.md

 ## Mounting

 This design differs from the originals it was remixed from, in that you do not need to unscrew any of the existing nuts or bolts (except possibly on newer printers, see below).
 Instead, you need an additional M3 nut per pin.
 I recommend to use *nyloc* nuts.
-Mount the pin with the recess upwards, covering the existing M3 nut, and tighten the pin with the extra nut ([this tool](https://www.thingiverse.com/thing:1959962) may come in handy).
+Mount the pin with the recess upwards, covering the existing M3 nut, and tighten the pin with the extra M3 nut ([this tool](https://www.thingiverse.com/thing:1959962) may come in handy).

-See the rendered 3D image in the photo gallery for an illustration of how the complete assembly fits together.
+See the following rendered 3D image for an illustration of how the complete assembly fits together.
 Again, even though this image shows the screws separately, you do not need to remove them.
 This was only rendered as such to help people who are building their printer from scratch.

 ![Mounting](thumbs/bracket-mount.jpg)[🔎](images/bracket-mount.jpg)